 I used to try running for exercise.
 It didn’t really take.
 I got as far as running a 5k once and not walking at any point during it, which was my goal.
 Once I accomplished that I no longer kept running as much and finally not at all.
 If I were to try a 5k run now there’s no way I could keep from walking a lot of it!
 Why?
 Because I’m no longer training to go that far.
 But I am keeping in design practice.
 I have a job designing every day plus I add to that with short learning sessions almost daily on Lynda.com.
 This keeps me ready for the next design project to come along.
 I’m in practice and have kept up design skills and an ever-growing knowledge of the programs I use.
 It gives me the confidence that I can take on any new project and run with it!

 Smart business owners have both a blog and a website.
-Often it’s combined in an easy to update WordPress website.
-I design these all the time for clients and they love them.
-They have built in SEO and can easily have a custom URL attached to them so it doesn’t have .wordpress in the address.
+Often it’s combined in an easy-to-update WordPress website.
+I brand these for some of my clients and they love them.
+They have built-in SEO and can easily have a custom URL attached to them.
 The great thing about these sites is that it’s something the site owner themselves can update.
-If it’s a little opaque as to how to actually do that, I can help.
-I know there’s a learning curve to get used to the interface on the “dashboard” of WordPress.
-I work with my clients or even those that have not hired me to design their websites, showing them around the dashboard.
-It’s something that can be done over the phone or at a local Starbucks.
-I also make office calls and certainly can meet at my office too.